omahs/flutter/engine/src/flutter/tools/engine_tool/README.md

 ## Contributing

-We welcome contributions to improve `et` for our all developers.
+We welcome contributions to improve `et` for all our developers.

 - Follow the [Flutter style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo)
   for Dart code that are relevant outside of the framework repo.
 It contains conventions that go beyond code formatting, which we'll follow even if using `dart format` in the future.
 - Do not call directly into `dart:io` except from `main.dart`.
-Instead access the system only through the `Enviroment` object.
+Instead access the system only through the `Environment` object.
 - All commands must have unit tests.
 If some functionality needs a fake implementation, then write a fake implementation.
 - When adding or changing functionality, update this README.md file.